-The Good Spirits Company are a Glasgow based spirits retailer who occasionally bottle limited releases of single cask scotch whisky.
-Their recent run of bottlings has been nothing short of spectacular with excellent drams from Glenrothes, Bunnahabhain and Laphroaig already reviewed here.
-So when I heard that their next bottling was to be a Tamdhu, something of a favourite of mine, I knew I had to pick one up.
+The Good Spirits Company are a Glasgow-based spirits retailer that occasionally bottles limited releases of single cask Scotch whisky.
+Their recent run of bottlings has been rather spectacular with excellent drams from Glenrothes, Bunnahabhain and Laphroaig.
+So when I heard that their next bottling was to be a Tamdhu, a distillery I’ve always enjoyed, I knew I had to pick one up.

-A product of the industrial age, Tamdhu was founded by a group of blenders in 1897 who sought out the emminent distillery architect Charles Doig to design the facility.
-Doig set about creating what would later be described as the most technologially advanced distillery of it’s time in Alfred Barnard’s 1902 book The Whisky Distilleries of the United Kingdom.
+A product of the industrial age, Tamdhu was founded by a group of blenders in 1897.
+The founders sought out famed distillery architect, Charles Doig, to design the facility.
+Doig set about creating what would later be described as the most technologically advanced distillery of its time in Alfred Barnard’s 1902 book The Whisky Distilleries of the United Kingdom.

 Tamdhu was under the ownership of Highland Distillers (now Edrington) when the distillery was mothballed in 2010.
-The future must have seemed grim at the time but fortunately the situation wasn’t to last.
-Ian Macleod, owner of Glengoyne, stepped in just two years later in 2012 and has since rebranded and relaunched the single malt with 10 year old and limited release batch strength versions packaged in an attractive victorian style bottle.
+The future must have seemed grim at the time but fortunately, that situation wasn’t to last.
+Ian Macleod Distillers, owners of Glengoyne, stepped in just two years later and have since rebranded and relaunched the single malt with 10-year-old and batch strength versions packaged in an attractive Victorian-style bottle.

-While Tamdhu is usually aged in ex-sherry casks, here the Good Spirits have unearthed spirit matured for 9 years in ex-bourbon barrels.
+While Tamdhu is usually aged in ex-sherry casks, the Good Spirits have unearthed a whisky matured for 9 years in ex-bourbon barrels.